aimms/how-to/Articles/329/329-more-logging.rst

         *MyXMLFileAppender* An XML text file appender, which sends its output to the file ``log/aimms-log.xml``

-    #.
-For logging of sessions of AIMMS PRO on premise -> to the folder AimmsPRO/Log/Sessions (for a solver session or for a WebUI data session, not for a WinUI session)

     Unless instructed specifically by the AIMMS team please leave these as they are.
 The one(s) you choose to use will be defined in Section 3.